LaravelDaily/Booking-Com-Simulation-Laravel/course/10-facility-filters.md

 ## Property Filter by Facility

 Now let's use those facilities to actually filter the properties.
-Our search endpoint will now additially accept the **array** of facility IDs.
+Our search endpoint will now additionally accept the **array** of facility IDs.

 It will be another new `when()` condition in the Controller, quite simple.